 There are dozens of villages along the Connemara loop, and numerous monolith structures, abbey ruins, bogs, tombs, and other mystical places of intrigue.

-She went on to explain that the Connemara region is the most traditional, back country part of Ireland and the people remain set apart from the rest of the Western-moving society.
+She went on to explain that the Connemara region is the most traditional, back country part of Ireland and the people remain set apart from the rest of the Western-leaning society.
 She claims they just look different, and she can spot them a mile away.

 The best part was being able to casually hang my arm out the window of the car and graze the backs of cute little sheep standing in the road.

-Bonus Song: Here’s a whacky cover of a traditional Irish drinking song called “Hills of Connemara.”
+Bonus!
+Here’s a whacky cover of a traditional Irish drinking song called “Hills of Connemara.”
 I have to admit I chose this one because of the accordion and the weird video.
 Enjoy.